johnrgilbert/CS111-2021-fall/Syllabus/README.md

 - A listing of the Python code you wrote (can be in a screenshot from Jupyter).

-- Your output from testing and running your Python code (can be in a screenshot from Jupyter).
+- Your output from testing and running your Python code (can be in a screenshot from Jupyter). _Always turn in testing output that demonstrates that your code works correctly._

 - Any figures or plots you produced (can be in a screenshot from Jupyter).